 - Media release

-New Xero survey reveals the important role large organizations play to help small businesses adopt eInvoicing
+New Xero survey reveals the important role large organisations play to help small businesses adopt eInvoicing

 - Media release